LESBAT-HEIG-VD/EcoDynElec/docs/examples/with_python.rst

 computation.
 It is accessible with the syntax ``my_config.path.element``
-* the third block deals with information related to the ENTSO-E server, as electricity data from the ENTSO-E server is at the center of ``ecodynelec``.
+* the third block deals with information related to the ENTSO-E server, as electricity data from the ENTSO-E server is at the center of EcoDynElec.
 More on this topic is covered on the next paragraph and on the dedicated `downloading tutorial <https://ecodynelec.readthedocs.io/en/latest/examples/downloading.html>`__.